danthp4/comp0034_flask_db/README.md

 3. Add a 'Courses' link to the nav bar in `base.html`.
 You should be able to follow the syntax of the other links to create this.
 4. Restart the Flask app and check the courses page.
 5. Modify the route so that the query generates the teacher's name rather than their id and modify the courses template to display the teacher name instead of the id.

+    You will need to use a 'join' e.g. `courses = Course.query.join(Teacher).all()`.
+    However, there is an issue with this join as there is a duplicate column name (‘name’ is in both tables).
+To overcome this, specify the attributes to include the results using `.withentities()` and give the ‘name’ column in teacher a different name e.g. `Teacher.name.label('teacher_name')`.
+A revised query might look like this:

+    `courses = Course.query.join(Teacher).with_entities(Course.course_code, Course.name, Teacher.name.label('teacher_name')).all()`.

 ### Exercise 3: Create a basic search function
 You could do this a number of ways.
 You could create a form class as you did for sign up.
 However, since the search form is on the base template and appears on every page that inherits the base then it would mean passing a form parameter to each of those pages.
 You may be able to find a neat solution to this, the following avoids it by reverting to an HTML form instead.
 1. Add a search results template to present the results (or use `search_results.html` in the templates folder)